Veronica Mars: Season 3

 Veronica, Logan, Wallace, Mac, and Dick are freshmen at Neptune's Hearst College in the third season.
 Two new regular main characters are introduced: Stosh "Piz" Piznarski and Parker Lee, Wallace and Mac's respective roommates.
 The first mystery is established when Parker becomes a victim of the Hearst serial rapist, a storyline carried over from the second season.
 Feeling guilty for not helping her and remembering her rape, Veronica works to catch the rapist.
 The next mystery, the murder of the College's Dean, commences in the same episode that the rapist is caught.
 Keith begins an adulterous affair with a married client, Wallace struggles to balance academics and sports, Mac begins dating again after previous failed relationships, and Dick has a breakdown and appeals to Logan for help.
 The season chronicles Veronica and Logan's failing attempts to maintain their relationship in the face of Veronica's increasing mistrust.

 Season 4

 The fourth season opens in 2019, twelve years after the series finale and five following the film.
 Veronica is living with Logan in Neptune and still solving mysteries with Keith.
-A significant case arises when several Spring Break locations are bombed, with suspects including a State Congressman to a Mexican cartel.
+A significant case arises when several Spring break locations are bombed, with suspects including a US Representative to a Mexican cartel.